Patrizia's Cherry Tomato Salad in a Cheese Basket

-1 pound whole cherry tomatoes or larger tomatoes cut in 1-inch chunks
+- 1 pound uncooked, whole cherry tomatoes or larger tomatoes cut in 1-inch chunks

-Combine the olive oil, wine vinegar and salt in a small bowl and whisk to combine thoroughly.
+- Combine the olive oil, white balsamic vinegar and salt in a small bowl and whisk to combine thoroughly.
+Add to tomatoes and toss well.

-On individual salad plates, arrange a bed of endive leaves.
+- On individual salad plates, arrange a bed of endive leaves.
 Place the cheese basket on top of the endive and fill with tomatoes.
-Drizzle two tablespoons of dressing over each basket of tomatoes.
 Lay the fried prosciutto slices on top of the cheese basket, garnish with a sprig of basil and serve immediately.